 There’s nothing worse than learning the beach wedding you just paid $1500.00 for could have been free if you had just spent an extra $800.00 on the next highest room category, and stayed 7 nights instead of 6 nights.

-Online sites do a great job of giving you a list of things that are available at various resorts, and making you think you’ve gotten a deal.
-But an experienced travel professional knows the inter-workings of the resorts promos, and can help you get more value from your trip than you can find from an online site.
+Online sites do a great job of giving you a list of things that are available at various resorts and making you think you’ve gotten a deal.
+But an experienced travel professional know the inter-workings of the resort’s promos, and can help you get more value from your trip than you can find from an online site.

 6. Your connecting flight leaves 15 minutes before you arrive.
 Welcome to Duluth!